 Finalizing technical details allows you to understand the interdependencies and integrations of the deployment.
 By confirming the configuration, you ensure that all members of the implementation are working toward the same goal.

 By the same token, make sure everyone knows the business requirements.
 Implementations are an important handoff point where stakeholders change.
 As VPs and Directors pass the torch to a project manager and engineering team, you want as little information lost in that handoff as possible.
+Tips that can improve status calls to build momentum.

 2. Create a change management playbook

 You need to keep track of all the changes as you move from your current state to your future state.
 You also need a plan to communicate those changes to key stakeholders.
 Create a playbook that will log the relevant information and share it with the people that need to know it.
+Go even further with a culture map.

 3. Define your future state operating model before you begin